Axway/flowmanager/docker-compose/README.md

 * [docker](https://docs.docker.com/engine/install/) version 19.03.12 or higher
 * [docker-compose](https://docs.docker.com/compose/install/) version 1.26.2 or higher
 * Flow Manager Docker Image downloaded from Axway Sphere
-* Flow Manager license file
+* Flow Manager license and certificates files
 * MongoDB 3.6 Docker Image (if not available in the local docker repository, will be donwloaded from Docker Hub).

 ## ***Install***